This post examines all the factors that go into video image quality and shows the differing results from various types of cameras.

 As you can see in the images posted on this page, the higher quality cameras indeed do a much better job with all of these image quality indicators.
 Additionally, higher quality cameras have more bells and whistles that give you, the photographer, more options and control.
 That really only matters though if you know how to use them and want to do so.

 SIZE OF THE SENSOR IS REAL KEY TO IMAGE QUALITY

 Make sure to check the size of the image sensor; bigger is indeed better.
-However, camera manufacturers often are a bit coy about sensor size.
-There is not a standard measurement protocol so often you are comparing apples and oranges.
+However, camera manufacturers are often a bit coy about sensor size.
+There is not a standard measurement protocol, so often you are comparing apples and oranges.

 Most smartphones, including the iPhone use a tiny 1/3.2-inch image sensor.
 Of course this explains how they are able to keep the devices so slim and light, but it’s also why image quality and low light performance usually suffer, even when they have as many as 12 megapixels.
 The Nokia 808, which is considered the best smartphone camera has a 1/1.2-inch sensor, which is about 3 times the size of the sensor found in most phone cameras.